How to find the motivation to study

 Often, the hardest thing about study is finding the motivation to get started.

-It can be difficult to rally yourself to get an assignment done, or even turn up to class.
+It can be difficult to rally yourself to get an assignment done, or even turn up to class, in some cases.

 This doesn’t need to be the case.
 There are solutions to finding the motivation to study at university and maintain your focus.